Welcome

 Overview and filtering

-Below is a short summary table, on the right you can click to browse data and create data filters.
+Below is a short summary table, on the right you can click to visualise data classes or browse data and create different data filters.

 Subset, rename and convert variables